-GGate is an example of a simple gate you can use on your vocals with only the most basic parameters needed.
+GGate is an example of a simple (and free) gate you can use on your vocals with only the most basic parameters needed.
 It is simple to use, with large knobs for easy viewing.

 Another method to gate better is to use an expander.
 They are the opposite of compressors; instead of squashing audio past a certain threshold, it expands the volume difference above and below the threshold.